-Leblanc, Paris, A Clarinet OUT ON APPROVAL
+Leblanc, Paris, A Clarinet SOLD

 A very fine early G Leblanc, Paris, A clarinet.
 George Leblanc organised G Leblanc & Cie as an experimental laboratory for woodwind acoustic research shortly after the end of WW1.
 Leblanc quickly gained a fine reputation, which made them rival both Buffet and Selmer as a major French manufacturer.